 Empire Architecture

 • Agents: Agents are the payloads that execute on compromised systems.
 They are responsible for carrying out the commands and modules sent from the Empire server.
-Empire agents are primarily PowerShell-based but can also be written in Python or other scripting languages.
+Empire agents are primarily PowerShell-based but can be written in Python or other scripting languages.

 Setting Up a Listener